spatialos/gdk-for-unity/docs/modules/deployment-launcher/manage-deployments.md

 * The notification at the bottom of the Deployment Launcher window has disappeared.
 ")%>

+<%(#Expandable title="Cancel the deployment listing operation")%>

+You can stop the Deployment Launcher retrieving an updated list of deployments by pressing the **Cancel** button shown next to the notification at the bottom of your Deployment Launcher window.

+<%(/Expandable)%>

 ### Stopping deployments

 When you press the **Stop deployment** button, the Deployment Launcher sends a request to stop the deployment chosen from the adjacent drop-down option.